vshen0520/MovieRecommender/movie_recommendation_algorithm/README.md

-# MovieRecommender Algorithm
+# Pretraining MovieRecommender

-This is the algorithm for movie recommender.
+This is the pre-training for movie recommender.
 ### Example

 `Recommender: "Hello, I hear that you are seeking a movie recommendation.
 Tell me about your movie preferences?"`

 `User: "I like thriller movies.
 What thriller or horror movies would you suggest watching that came out in 2019?"`

 #### Step 1.
-Generate the responses, and predict the positions of movie placeholders.
+Generate the responses, and predict the positions of movie placeholders
 `"<movie> might be a good choice for you.
 It is a thriller movie came out in 2019."`
 #### Step 2.
-Predict the movies.
+Predict the movies
 `Joker (2019 film)`
 #### Step 3.
-Put the movies into the placeholders, and recommend to users.
+Put the movies into the placeholders, and recommend to users
 `Recommender: "Joker (2019 film) might be a good choice for you.
 It is a thriller movie came out in 2019."`

 ## Three subparts: